ryan-weil/ryan-weil.github.io/_posts/2024-02-28-AGENT-TESLA-2.md

 ## Creating the de4dot plugin

 The first thing we will do is clone the [de4dot repo](https://github.com/de4dot/de4dot).
-I am personally using [this one here](https://github.com/ViRb3/de4dot-cex) because it already has support for ConfuserEx, but it doesn't matter which one you decide to use.
+I am personally using [this one here](https://github.com/ViRb3/de4dot-cex) because it already has support for a commonly used obfuscator called ConfuserEx, but it doesn't matter which one you decide to use.

 Let's open it in Visual Studio.
 The first step is to create the obfuscator by doing the following steps.
 First, creating a new folder in this directory: